As a small business owner, you rely on your clients paying you for your services.

 An invoice is meant to represent a transaction but if the details of the transaction are wrong, it won’t work.

-Also, make sure that it is easy to read your invoice before you send it.
+Make sure that your invoice is easy to read before you send it.

 If the customer can’t clearly see what they need to pay you, they could pay you incorrectly.

 Asking for a deposit before you begin the job is a common practice if you invoice large amounts.

 Even if the client fails to pay you, you’ll still have some of what they owe you to help you cover expenses before you get the rest of your money.

 You can also add several payment milestones throughout the project.

 That way if the client fails to meet one, you can halt the project before you spend too much time and money on the project.

 It’s also common for some types of businesses to ask for full payment before starting the project.